MattSutherlin/HLSL_ST3/README.md

 While the syntax is the core of the plugin, the scripts are where I'm hoping to take it from a simple text editing experience and into being a real IDE experience.

 #### Open Headers
 You can right click an include statement to open the referenced file.
-By default, it will attempt to open relative to the same directory as the incuding file, but user settings allow additional include paths to be provided.
+By default, it will attempt to open relative to the same directory as the including file, but user settings allow additional include paths to be provided.

 <img src="https://raw.githubusercontent.com/MattSutherlin/HLSLToolsImages/master/OpenHeader.png"/>

-#### Get Instrinc Information On Hover
+#### Get Intrinsic Information On Hover
 Mousing over a language intrinsic will give you a popup with the MSDN description and a link to the MSDN page.
 Now you don't have to forever keep a tab open for the main intrinsics page, and let's be real, anyone reading this probably does.

 <img src="https://raw.githubusercontent.com/MattSutherlin/HLSLToolsImages/master/IntrinsicHover.png"/>